Do you forget to water your plants and end up with shrivelled stalks instead of lush greenery?

 Well, a raingarden may be just the thing for you.

-So why not get prepared now and set up your raingarden ready to capture every drop we get come autumn?
+So why not get prepared now and set up your raingarden ready to capture every drop of winter rain?

 What is a raingarden?

 There are many different types of raingardens, such as above-ground planter boxes, in-ground gardens or even swales, which all aim to collect rainwater.
 They are specially-designed garden beds that gather and retain water runoff from hard surfaces in your yard, which then soaks through to the plants.

 This raingarden shows the different soil layers, drainage pipes, plant roots, and, when the pump’s turned on, the flow of water through the soil.

 Setting up a raingarden